Flag of Syria: Syrian Revolution and Civil War (2011–2024)

-During the Syrian civil war, the Syrian opposition, represented by the Syrian National Council, then by the National Coalition of Syrian Revolutionary and Opposition Forces (commonly named the Syrian National Coalition) used the independence flag first used in 1932.
-The flag began to be used as a universal display of the protesting opposition in late 2011.
-The opposition wanted to distinguish themselves from the Assad regime and favoured the use of the flag used when Syria gained its independence from France.
-The flag was mainly used in areas controlled by the Syrian opposition.
-The use of the modified independence flag is similar to the Libyan rebels' use of the pre-Gaddafi red-black-green-white Libyan flag from the era of the Kingdom of Libya in opposition to Muammar Gaddafi's green flag.
+During the Syrian civil war, the Syrian opposition, represented first by the Syrian National Council and later by the National Coalition of Syrian Revolutionary and Opposition Forces (commonly known as the Syrian National Coalition), adopted the independence flag first used in 1932.
+The flag began to serve as a universal symbol of the protest movement in late 2011.
+The opposition used the flag to distinguish itself from the Assad regime, favoring the banner associated with Syria's independence from France.
+It was primarily flown in areas under opposition control.
+The use of the revolution flag was comparable to the Libyan rebels' adoption of the pre-Gaddafi red, black, green, and white Libyan flag of the Kingdom of Libya in opposition to Muammar Gaddafi's green flag.